 - Sound Marshals resolve minor decibel infractions by locating the on-duty Sound Sponsor and requesting appropriate changes be made.

-- If told to do so by a Sound Marshal, Ranger, or a member of Burnt Oranges, a Sound Sponsor or his/her representative must comply with directives to turn down the sound.
+- If told to do so by a Sound Marshal, Ranger, or a member of Burnt Oranges, a Sound Sponsor or his/her representative will comply with directives to turn down the sound.

-- Sound Policy infractions are recorded in the Sound Log and reviewed at each shift change by the Sound Marshals, Rangers, and Event Coordinator.
+- Sound Policy infractions are recorded in the Sound Log and reviewed at each shift change by the Sound Marshals, Rangers, and Burnt Oranges.

 - In the event of a formal noise complaint from an external source, Sound Marshals and Rangers are dispatched to immediately drop the overall decibel limit.
 This could mean anything from a slight drop in sound level to a complete silence of all systems.